kmilliner888/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is a unique key used for authentication of users and gives access to a protected route.
 - [ ] What steps can you take in your web apps to keep your data secure?
+Don't hard code/store any authentication information via API or server, like usernames and passwords, use tokens.
 - [ ] Describe how web servers work.
+A user uses a computer to connect to the internet through an internet service provider, and that provider connects to the server where the information for that url is stored.
+It then retrieves that information and sends it back to the user's computer.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+PUT and DELETE, because they are basically updating/changing state

 ## Project Set Up